heyiishakti/WeatherApp/README.md

-Made this Weather Application with ReactJs
+Made this Weather Application in ReactJs

 # Getting Started with Create React App